frayhan94/ticketappdotnet/TicketApp/Client/README.md

 Section 1
 1. Add basic UI to display all list of ticket
 2. Remove unnecessary file for better focus on learning

+Section 2
+1. make the component ticket list so the code is less